BLUEWUD Mavis Multipurpose Wooden Shoe Rack Review: Multi-purpose shoe rack

 How I Tested This

-I assembled this in my 2BHK in Sector 50, Noida during peak summer.
-My family of four needed something that could handle our collective 25-30 pairs of shoes, chappals, and my wife’s seemingly infinite sandal collection.
+I assembled this in my 2BHK during peak summer.
+My family of four needed something that could handle our collective ~20 pairs of shoes, chappals, and my wife’s seemingly infinite sandal collection.
 We have been using it for about 6 weeks now, through monsoon humidity and the usual Delhi NCR dust storms.
 The cushioned top gets used daily – my father-in-law sits there to wear his walking shoes every morning.

 Assembly Experience

-Honestly, this was the worst part.
+Honestly, this was the difficult part.
 The instruction manual looks like it was photocopied in 1995.
 Took me and my brother nearly 3 hours to figure out which panel goes where.
 Some screw holes did not align perfectly, and I had to use extra force in a couple of places.
-If you are not comfortable with DIY furniture, either pay someone to assemble or skip this product entirely.
+If you are not comfortable with DIY furniture, best is to pay someone to assemble.
 The cam locks are flimsy and I am worried about long-term durability.

 Storage and Functionality